pivotal/docs-tap/getting-started/generate-first-app.hbs.md

 # Generate an application with Application Accelerator

-This topic guides you through how to generate a new project using Application Accelerator and how to deploy the project onto a Tanzu Application Platform cluster.
+This topic guides you through how to generate a new project using Application Accelerator and how to deploy the project onto a Tanzu Application Platform (commonly known as TAP) cluster.
 For background information, see [Application Accelerator](about-application-accelerator.md).

 ## <a id="prereqs"></a> Prerequisites